"Beast mode activated": Lamine Yamal sends warning to Inter Milan via Instagram

 Barcelona have been handed a major boost with Robert Lewandowski returning from injury after a brief spell on the sidelines.
 However, the Polish striker is not expected to start against Inter Milan, with Ferran Torres likely leading the line.

 Meanwhile, Alejandro Balde has not recovered in time and will miss the trip to Italy, as will Jules Koundé, who picked up an injury in the first leg.
-Captain Marc-André ter Stegen is also absent, having not been registered for the Champions League.
+Captain Marc-André ter Stegen is also absent, as he is not registered for the Champions League.

 Young talents Landry Farre and Noah Darvich, who featured in the weekend squad against Real Valladolid, have been included again for the San Siro showdown.